RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_connect
 ### connect(action=connect_nodes)

-`connect_nodes` adds paths between nodes in the query graph and then preforms the fill operation to compete the knowledge graph.
+`connect_nodes` Try to find reasonable paths between two bio entities.

 Use cases include:

-* finding out how 3 concepts are connected.
+* finding out how 2 concepts are connected.
-* connect 2 subgraphs in a query.
-* etc.

-You have the option to limit the maximum length of connections for node pairs (via `max_path_length=<n>`), or else, limit which node pairs to connect based on a query node ids (via `qnode_keys=<a list of qnode keys>`
+You have the option to limit the maximum length of connections for node pairs (via `max_path_length=<n>`)

-This can be applied to an arbitrary query graph as long as there are nodes.

 #### parameters: